Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-92-the-raging-storm.md

 Moses Byron was in the next group, and he looked *angry.* He didn’t technically *need* the walking stick nowadays, thanks to the expensive meds, and so he waved it furiously at Kevin as he strode down off the platform with more vigor than Kevin had seen in years.

-“Moses!
-You okay?”
+"Moses!
+You okay?"

-“Very much *not,”* Moses replied fiercely, gesturing for him to follow as he stormed out of the array hall.
-“It’s fercockt back there.
-A full-blown assault..”
+"Very much *not,"* Moses replied fiercely, gesturing for him to follow as he stormed out of the array hall.
+"It’s fercockt back there.
+A full-blown assault.."

-“Why?
-What for?”
+"Why?
+What for?"

-“To get to the array we just came through.”
+"To get to the array we just came through."
 He stopped suddenly and let out a long, shaky breath.
-“You should have heard it, Kevin.
+"You should have heard it, Kevin.
 You should have heard what they’re shouting.
 Those maniacs have *kids* with them!
-They’re that desperate.”
+They’re that desperate."

-Kevin shut his eyes and uttered the most heartfelt prayer ever to pass his lips: “Fuck.”
+Kevin shut his eyes and uttered the most heartfelt prayer ever to pass his lips: "Fuck."

-“Indeed.”
+"Indeed."
 Moses planted his cane and leaned on it, out of habit.
-“Vey is mir, this is going to be a PR nightmare.”
+"Vey is mir, this is going to be a PR nightmare."

 The first thought to shoot across Kevin’s head was to ask him whether that was really the right thing to think about in that moment.
 The next thought, though, was…

-“...I dunno, Moses.
+"...I dunno, Moses.
 First I knew of it was three bullets hitting the glass right next to my head.
-That’s a bit too…targeted, for some desperate folks trying to get their families to a jump array.”
+That’s a bit too…targeted, for some desperate folks trying to get their families to a jump array."

 Moses waved his stick and shook his head.
-“Too early to tell anything,” he grumbled, then softened. “...Are you okay?”
+"Too early to tell anything," he grumbled, then softened. "...Are you okay?"

-“Not the first time I’ve been shot at.”
+"Not the first time I’ve been shot at."
 Kevin wrenched a lot of bravado onto his face.
 It didn’t seem to fool the old man.

-“Go get a drink, steady your nerves,” he recommended.
-“And eat, too.
-We’ll be cleaning up this mess for a long time.”
+"Go get a drink, steady your nerves," he recommended.
+"And eat, too.
+We’ll be cleaning up this mess for a long time."

 Kevin took a deep breath, couldn’t find the words for a reply, patted Moses gratefully on the shoulder and followed the suggestion.
 A drink, yeah.
 A *stiff* one.
 A martini so dry he could blow the dust off it.